Gottfried Heinrich Stölzel

-Gottfried Heinrich Stölzel (13 January 1690 in – 27 November 1749 in Gotha) was a prolific German composer of the Baroque era.
-Stölzel was an accomplished German stylist who wrote a good many of the poetic texts for his vocal works.
+Gottfried Heinrich Stölzel (13 January 1690 – 27 November 1749) was a German composer of the Baroque era.

 Biography

+Early life

-Stölzel was born in Grünstädtel, in the Erzgebirge, on 13 January 1690.
+Stölzel was born in Grünstädtel in the Electorate of Saxony on 13 January 1690.
 His father, organist in Grünstädtel, gave him his first music education.
 When he was thirteen, he was sent to study in Schneeberg, where he was taught music, including thoroughbass, by cantor Christian Umlaufft, a former student of Johann Kuhnau.
 A few years later he was admitted to the gymnasium in Gera, where he further practiced music under Emanuel Kegel, the director of the court chapel.
 Some of his educators took a dim view of music, and tried to divert his attention from it: apart from engaging in poetry and oratory, Stölzel nonetheless continued to develop his interest in music.

 In 1707 he became a student of theology in Leipzig.
 The city had a lot to offer from a musical point of view: its opera had been reopened shortly before, which Stölzel liked to visit.
 He became acquainted with Melchior Hoffmann, at the time music director of the Neukirche and conductor of the Collegium Musicum, both in succession of Georg Philipp Telemann, who had left Leipzig in 1705.
 Perfecting his art under Hoffmann, Stölzel also acted as his copyist, and started composing: initially Hoffmann performed these compositions as his own, Stölzel gradually coming to the open as their composer.